Enhancing VQE Convergence for Optimization Problems with Problem-specific Parameterized Quantum Circuits: Problem-specific PQCs: A Tailored Approach to Constraint Solving

+$U_{\textit{proposed}}$ denotes a unitary transformation provided by a problem-specific PQC and $\ket{0}$ represents a basis state with all zero indices, which we use as the initial state for the problem-specific PQC.
+Also, $\alpha_i$ indicates the amplitude of $\ket{\psi_i}$.
+These amplitudes are controlled by parameters of the problem-specific PQC.
+Using an appropriate problem-specific PQC, we can modify only $\alpha_i$ while ensuring that the amplitudes of all other states outside $\mathbb{S}_\textit{proposed}$ are set to $0$.
+We will explain how the problem-specific PQC functions using examples later.

-Usually, an optimization problem has more than one constraint.
-For such cases, we create multiple problem-specific parameterized quantum sub-circuits each of which reflects the corresponding constraint.
-Then, by combining those sub-circuit properly, even though the optimization problem has more than one constraint, it is still possible to create a problem-specific PQC and reduce the search space.
+In many cases, an optimization problem has multiple constraints.
+For such situations, we create multiple problem-specific parameterized quantum sub-circuits, each of which reflects a corresponding constraint.
+By properly combining these sub-circuits, we can create a problem-specific PQC that reduces the search space even when the optimization problem has multiple constraints.
+This approach allows us to explore the feasible solution space more efficiently and potentially find optimal solutions faster.

+Quinones et al.~\cite{quinones2020modeling} and Perelshtein et al.~\cite{ perelshtein2023nisq} consider constructions for different types of constraints than those proposed in this paper.
+Although our approach differs in terms of the specific constraints and optimization problems considered, we also propose further ideas to improve problem-specific PQCs by restricting the achievable quantum state space and reducing cost for noisy quantum devices.